Alok-1512/convertpolo-assignment/README.md

 ## 📝 Description

-[Add a brief, 1-2 sentence description of the assignment here.
-For example: "This project is a Shopify theme customization created for the Convertpolo assignment, demonstrating the support widget feature."]
+This project is a Shopify theme customization created for the Convertpolo assignment, demonstrating the support widget feature.

 ---